Wolfenstein (2009 video game): Plot

-In Isenstadt, he meets the brothers Stefan and Anton Kriege, who run the Black Market where Blazkowicz can upgrade all of his weapons and powers.
-(He pays for upgrades with gold earned from missions or found scattered throughout the game.)
-He also meets the leader of the Kreisau Circle, a former schoolteacher named Caroline Becker and her lieutenant Erik Engle.
-Becker sends Blazkowicz on a mission into a dig site, where he frees a young Russian named Sergei Kovlov.
-He also finds an exact copy of the medallion that he found on the Nazi warship, which Kovlov calls the Thule Medallion.
-Kovlov introduces Blazkowicz to the Golden Dawn, a group of scholars who specialize in the occult, founded and led by Dr. Leonid Alexandrov.
-He also shows Blazkowicz how to use the Thule Medallion.
-With a crystal provided by Kovlov, Blazkowicz is able to enter the Veil, a barrier between Earth and a dimension known as the Black Sun.
-In the Veil the player is able to run faster, spot enemies in the dark and walk through doors which have the Black Sun symbol.
-Using the Veil, he manages to escape.
-As Blazkowicz completes more missions, he gains new weapons and new defensive and offensive powers for the Thule Medallion: the yellow crystal allows him to slow down time and dodge projectiles, the blue crystal deploys a shield around B.J. which grants him temporal invulnerability, and the red crystal greatly enhances the damage caused by the weapons that he uses.
-Through his missions he learns that the Nazis try to harness the power of the Black Sun dimension.
-With it, their goal is to turn the tide in the war against the Allies.
-Eventually, he manages to confront and kill General Zetta, who turns out to be a monster when viewed through the Veil.
-The Black Market, the Kreisau Circle, and the Golden Dawn then move to a new location in downtown Isenstadt to escape retaliation for Zetta's death.
+After arriving, Blazkowicz meets brothers Stefon and Anton Kriege, who lead the Black Market.
+After, Blazkowicz meets Caroline Becker, the leader of the Kreisau Circle, and Erik Engle, her lieutenant.
+Becker sends Blazkowicz to a dig site, where he frees Sergei Kovlov and finds an exact copy of the general's medallion, which Kovlov calls the Thule Medallion.
+Kovlov introduces Blazkowicz to the Golden Dawn, a group of occult scholars founded and led by Dr. Leonid Alexandrov.
+Kovlov teaches Blazkowicz at the dig site how to use the medallion and provides a crystal that allows him to enter the Veil, a barrier between Earth and a dimension known as the Black Sun.
+Blazkowicz discovers that the Nazis are attempting to harness the power of the Black Sun dimension to turn the tide of war against the Allies.
+Eventually, Blazkowicz confronts and kills General Zetta, who is revealed to be a monster when viewed through the Veil.
+Afterward, the Golden Dawn, Black Market, and Kreisau Circle leave Isendstadt to avoid retaliation for Zetta's death.